gohugoio/hugo/content/getting-started/quick-start.md

 ## Step 5: Customize The Theme

-Your new site already looks great, but you will want to tweak it a little before you relase it to the public.
+Your new site already looks great, but you will want to tweak it a little before you release it to the public.

 ### Site Configuration